Ernest Hemingway House: Modern museum

 The new owners intended to use the Hemingway House as a private residence.
 However, due to persistent interest from visitors, they opened the house to the public as a museum in 1964.
 Although Hemingway's family had taken away much of the furnishings, the owners still possessed the bulkier furniture and many of Hemingway's possessions.
 As a result of not all furniture being original, the authenticity of the museum has received some criticism.

+Alexa Morgan, Director of Media at the Hemingway Home and Museum, told Florida Weekly that the site is open daily, 365 days of the year, and receives 600 to 800 visitors a day.
+These visitors include Hemingway's literary followers, historians, aficionados of the grounds and gardens, and the animal lovers who want to see the cats.

 All of the house's rooms are open to visitors, except for Hemingway's writing room, which can only be viewed through a screen.
 The property is the most popular tourist attraction in Key West.
+In 2024, on the 125th anniversary of his birth, Hemingway's home was named in a poll the most popular celebrity landmark in Florida and the 14th most popular nationwide.

 Before Hurricane Irma struck the Keys in September 2017, the entire population of the island chain was ordered to evacuate by the federal government, but the museum's curator, general manager, and a team of employees declined to leave the house or evacuate its cats.
 Hemingway's granddaughter also urged them to evacuate, saying, "It's just a house."
 Instead, several employees chose to stay with the cats and the house.
 They survived the storm intact.

 Due to the COVID-19 pandemic and consequent decline in tourism, the museum laid off over 30 employees, half of their staff.

+The estate was threatened again by Hurricane Ian in late September 2022.
+Prior to the storm, Hemingway's granddaughter, actress Mariel Hemingway, told The Daily Mail that she feared her grandfather's estate would be destroyed by the hurricane.
+"If any of his houses were destroyed, the pain and sorrow would be palpable.
+It would be upsetting if any of his houses were affected," she said, referring to Hemingway's properties in Havana, Cuba, and Ketchum, Idaho.
+The Museum was fortunately closed for only one day.
+Director Alexa Morgan said that the home received minor damage, and all 59 cats remained safe.
+The cats were in a secure area of the estate and a few staff members stayed on the property to feed them.